John Harvey-Jones: Other positions

 In 1989, he became chairman of The Economist, was a non-executive director of Grand Metropolitan plc (now part of Diageo), and honorary vice-president of the Institute of Marketing.

 Harvey-Jones was chairman of the Burns-Anderson Group plc, a conglomerate spanning merchant banking (Burns-Anderson Trade Finance), financial services (Kelland & Partners Ltd headed by Steve Kelland), recruitment (Premiere Recruitment headed by Dorian Marks), marketing and business services (Ultimate Response headed by Eric Baskind) and stockbroking (W.H.
 Ireland Stephens & Co Ltd).

 Between 1986 and 1991, Harvey-Jones served as the second Chancellor of the University of Bradford.
-A commemorative painting exists in the University of Bradford collection, and Harvey-Jones also agreed to sit for sculptor Jon Edgar for a terracotta portrait at Clyro in July 2004.
+A commemorative painting exists in the University of Bradford collection,.
+Harvey-Jones also agreed to sit for the sculptors Jon Edgar and Steven Whyte.
+Edgar made a terracotta portrait at Clyro in July 2004.

 He was chairman of the Wildfowl and Wetlands Trust and member of the Advisory Council of the Prince's Trust.
 In 2001, he became the president of the MS Trust.

 Personal life

 Described by The Guardian as one of the best-known British advocates of Transcendental Meditation, Harvey-Jones said, "I don't make a drama out of a crisis.
 If I gave it up now, my wife would leave me."
-Having lived most of his post-retirement period in Ross-on-Wye, he died in his sleep after a long illness, aged 83, at the Hereford County Hospital.
+Having lived most of his post-retirement period at Rudhall Manor, near Ross-on-Wye, he died in his sleep after a long illness, aged 83, at the Hereford County Hospital.